ras52/bootstrap/stage-3/README.txt

 file is specified with the -o option which must be first on the command line.

-  Usage: ld -o executable file1.o file2.o ...
+  Usage: ld [-r] -o output file1.o file2.o ...

+If -r is specified, the linker partially links its input generating an object file as output.
+Without it, the output is an executable.
+At present, even when partial linking, there cannot be any undefined symbols in the output.